 A short distance from Washington's centers of government, business, research, commerce, and art, American University is located in a scenic residential area in Northwest, Washington, D.C.
 The 89-acre and growing campus consists of 51 buildings, including 10 residence halls, and 41 academic and administrative buildings.
 Facilities include 19 computer laboratories, radio and television studios, and a sports center.

 American University maintains a commitment to research and the role that it plays in fulfilling the institution's basic educational mission.
-Research contributes to the development of faculty expertise and the intellectual life of the university.
-In addition to the intrinsic value of research, this activity is an expression of the university's impact on scholarly contributions, national and international technical assistance programs, and community outreach.
-External recognition comes to the university in the form of sponsored funding from both the public sector and private organizations that averages over $20 million per year.
+Research contributes to the development of faculty expertise and the intellectual life of the University and beyond.
+In addition to the intrinsic value of research, this activity is an expression of the University's impact on scholarly contributions, national and international technical assistance programs, and community outreach.
+External recognition comes to the University in the form of sponsored funding from both the public sector and private organizations.